 There is a large misconception that the state gets your assets if you pass away without a Will.
 That rarely, if ever, happens.
 As mentioned above, there is a default hierarchy of who inherits from you if you do not have a Will, which is your family.
 However, Washington does have an estate tax which currently kicks in if a person passes away with at least $2.2 million.
 This amount goes up each year, and there are some very effective planning techniques to help you avoid it.

 You give your family a gift by properly planning for the future.
 A Will is an essential estate planning document that everyone needs no matter their situation.
-If you have two pennies together, you have an estate and need to do appropriate planning.
+If you have two pennies to rub together, you have an estate and need to do appropriate planning.